Collection and Use of Personal Information

 At times Apple may make certain personal information available to strategic partners that work with Apple to provide products and services, or that help Apple market to customers.
-For example, when you purchase and activate your iPhone, you authorise Apple and its carrier to exchange the information you provide during the activation process to carry out service.
+For example, when you purchase and activate your iPhone, you authorize Apple and its carrier to exchange the information you provide during the activation process to carry out service.
 If you are approved for service, your account will be governed by Apple and its carrier’s respective privacy policies.
 Personal information will only be shared by Apple to provide or improve our products, services and advertising; it will not be shared with third parties for their marketing purposes.

 Apple shares personal information with companies who provide services such as information processing, extending credit, fulfilling customer orders, delivering products to you, managing and enhancing customer data, providing customer service, assessing your interest in our products and services, and conducting customer research or satisfaction surveys.
 These companies are obligated to protect your information and may be located wherever Apple operates.

-It may be necessary — by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence − for Apple to disclose your personal information.
-We may also disclose information about you if we determine that for purposes of national security, law enforcement — or other issues of public importance — disclosure is necessary or appropriate.
+It may be necessary − by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence − for Apple to disclose your personal information.
+We may also disclose information about you if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.

 Protection of Personal Information

 Apple online services such as the Apple Online Store and iTunes Store use Secure Sockets Layer (SSL) encryption on all web pages where personal information is collected.
-To make purchases from these services, you must use an SSL-enabled browser such as Safari, Firefox or Internet Explorer.
+To make purchases from these services, you must use an SSL-enabled browser such as Safari, Firefox, or Internet Explorer.
 Doing so protects the confidentiality of your personal information while it’s transmitted over the Internet.

-When you use some Apple products, services or applications, or post on an Apple forum, chat room or social networking service, the personal information you share is visible to other users and can be read, collected or used by them.
+When you use some Apple products, services, or applications or post on an Apple forum, chat room, or social networking service, the personal information you share is visible to other users and can be read, collected, or used by them.
 You are responsible for the personal information you choose to submit in these instances.
 For example, if you list your name and email address in a forum posting, that information is public.
 Please take care when using these features.